UPS-API/UPS-SDKs/README.md

 Before you can utilize UPS OAuth APIs SDK, you must obtain the following:
 - A UPS developer account.
 [Get one now!](https://developer.ups.com/)
 - A valid client ID and client Secret credentials for your application.
+- GitHub Packages as a package source for Nuget Package Manager. *This package is not available at nuget.org.
+For more information look [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)

 ***